sigopt/sigopt-sklearn/README.md

-# SigOpt and scikit-learn interfaces
+# SigOpt and scikit-learn Interfacing
-This package implements useful interfaces and wrappers for using SigOpt and  scikit-learn(http://scikit-learn.org/stable/) together
+This package implements useful interfaces and wrappers for using SigOpt and [scikit-learn](http://scikit-learn.org/stable/) together

 ## Getting Started

 Install the sigopt_sklearn python modules with `pip install sigopt_sklearn`.

 Sign up for an account at [https://sigopt.com](https://sigopt.com).
-In order to use the API, you'll need your API token from your [user profile](https://sigopt.com/user/profile).i
+In order to use the API, you'll need your API token from your [user profile](https://sigopt.com/user/profile).

 ### SigOptSearchCV